simonmichael/hledger_site/Command-line-completion.md

 complete it.
 If you only see filenames, the completions are not correctly installed.

-## Completion scripts for other shells (e.g. Fish or Zsh)
+## Completion scripts for other shells

-You're welcome to add completion scripts for other shells!
+You're welcome to add completion scripts for other shells (e.g. Fish or Zsh)!
 It should not be too hard.
 All available hledger options and commands are already there.
 Only the shell hooks and logic is missing.

 Please refer to the README in the [shell-completion](https://github.com/simonmichael/hledger/tree/master/shell-completion) folder.